Salud Talks Podcast Episode 37: “COVID-19 and Health Disparities Impacting Latinos”

 Ramirez covid-19 vaccine confidence ad council video screen grab

 Dr. Amelie G. Ramirez, director of Salud America! at UT Health San Antonio, is featured in a COVID-19 vaccine confidence-building communication campaign from the Ad Council and COVID Collaborative.
-The campaign, "It’s Up to You," aims to reach people of color.
-Latinos are disproportionately impacted by COVID-19 amid vaccine misinformation.
-They are a special campaign target, with communication materials in English and Spanish, including four videos from Ramirez: Is the COVID-19 vaccine safe and does it have any side effects? ¿Qué efectos secundarios puedo esperar si recibo la vacuna COVID-19?
-Why is the COVID-19 vaccine important? ¿Por qué es importante para los latinos recibir la vacuna COVID-19? "[The campaign] encourages audiences to get the latest ...
+The campaign, "It’s Up to You," aims to reach people of different backgrounds.
+The campaign includes communication materials in English and Spanish, including four videos from Ramirez: Is the COVID-19 vaccine safe and does it have any side effects? ¿Qué efectos secundarios puedo esperar si recibo la vacuna COVID-19?
+Why is the COVID-19 vaccine important? ¿Por qué es importante para los latinos recibir la vacuna COVID-19? "[The campaign] encourages audiences to get the latest vaccine information—knowing that personal education is the first step in building vaccine ...

 Read More